Understanding HTTP Methods

 • Purpose: Submit data to the server, often used in forms, APIs, or when creating new entities.

-• Has Body: Contains data such as JSON, XML, or form data in the request body.
+• Has Body: Contains JSON, XML, or form data in the request body.

 • Non-idempotent: Multiple POST requests may create multiple resources or cause different results.